bstefanescu/qutejs/web/doc/docs/getting-started.md

 Go to **[Templates](#/templates)** and **[Components](#/components)** sections to find out more about Qute Components.

+## CDN

+All qute packages are available through the **[unpkg.com](https://unpkg.com)** CDN.

+## Using Qute

+There are three ways to use Qute to create commponents:

+1. **Create a Qute project** and deploy the generated javascript file.
+This method is required for production projects.
+2. **Inline components in the web page**.
+This method is suitable to quickly designing Qute components.
+3. **Use [Qute Playground](https://qutejs.org/playground)**.
+This method is suitable to quickly design components.

 ## Qute Project Generator

 In order to help you with the _build_ process, Qute is providing a **project generator** that initialize a **Qute Project**, generating the project structure and all the configuration files needed by the build process.